 A real-world example of price skimming

 One of the most obvious examples of price skimming is seen in Apple products.
 Apple routinely sets the price of iPhones higher than those of smartphones.
 Apple has a strong brand of loyal followers, which is what makes their price skimming strategy so unique.

 Apple will eventually lower the price of a phone, but it may take them a while to do so.
 For example, it may take two new models of the iPhone for Apple to reduce the price of a previous version.

 What’s more interesting is that Apple seems to “lower” the price of previous phone models by increasing the price of later models.
 For instance, a fully-loaded new iPhone 11 costs $1,249.00.
 This is significantly more than the $749.00 starting cost for the previous model, the iPhone XR.

 By raising the price on the iPhone 11, the older iPhone models now looks more attractive.
 People may feel they’re getting much better value if they purchase the iPhone XR instead of the iPhone 11.

 The strategy, by and large, has worked.
 Apple dominates the smartphone market in the United States.
 The company has a 41% market share.
 The next leader is Samsung, which only has a 21% market share.

 If you’re planning to launch a new, high-value product in the coming months, price skimming may be an ideal strategy.
 It’s crucial, however, that you keep tabs on interest levels and gradually lower your rates as sales drop off.
 The goal is to skim each layer of the market until even the most penny-pinching buyers decide to give your item a chance.

 Price skimming is just one approach to a sound pricing strategy.
-If you’re wondering how to price your goods or services, start with this 10-step list for guidance.
+Options like penetration pricing and price discrimination could be more suitable for your company.
+If you need more advice on how to price your goods or services, start with this 10-step list.